-Accounts receivables are designated as loans and receivables which are measured at amortized cost, subject to impairment reviews.
+Amounts receivable are subsequently measured at amortized cost, subject to impairment reviews.

 Convertible Debenture Receivable:

 When the Company holds debentures that are convertible into the issuer's equity shares at the Company's option, the equity conversion feature represents an embedded option written by the issuer on its equity shares.
 The convertible debenture is classified as FVTPL and recorded at fair value.